 - Many e-commerce sites have also allowed users to post automated reviews instead of personalised ones.
 Therefore, pay more attention to personalised comments, especially those with a photo of the product.

 Malaysia is blessed with different cultures and races, therefore inviting several festivities in a year.
 With this, there are many celebratory sales that offer good discounts.

-Depending on the season, certain categories are more likely to get discounted such as groceries on Hari Raya and tech items for Cyber Monday (post-black Friday sale).
+Depending on the season, certain categories are more likely to get discounted such as groceries on Hari Raya and tech items for 11.11 or the Black Friday sale.

 By taking note on what comes next, you may get a huge discount on a product in comparison to buying it offseason.